 Just be aware that, in both cases, you may need to reach an agreement with your property manager before going ahead.

-Knowing your rights as a tenant is important when it comes to defending them.
 The NYC Heat Laws have been put in place to protect you, especially during the cold winter months.
 Property managers are expected to provide hot water to your home all year round, and also to maintain specific heat levels during the winter.
-Should they fail to do so, you can call 311 to make a complaint or initiate an HP proceeding.
-You must take advantage of these fallbacks to ensure that your property manager observes your basic rights as a renter.
+Familiarize yourself with the laws so that you know what to expect from your property manager.